 We encourage play as much as possible.
 We've stuffed LunchBox Sessions with interactive simulations for learners to manipulate to their heart's content.
 Many students will immediately try to break or blow these virtual systems up, and we think that's fantastic!
 As learners interact with our animations, they are absorbing information about symbol vocabulary, and experimenting with cause and effect.
 This style of self-driven exploration raises a lot of "Why?" questions, which put the student in an excellent frame of mind to receive those answers in the lessons, and apply those concepts to real-life systems.

 The genesis of LunchBox Sessions was in the classroom, and it never left!
-Our own CD Industrial Group Inc. hydraulics and electrical trainers use LBS in their classrooms, and provide frequent feedback.
+Our own CD Industrial Group Inc. hydraulics and electrical trainers use the sessions in their classrooms, and provide frequent feedback.

 This keeps our content tied to real usage, and helps us target the concerns and concepts that our instructors see students struggling with the most.
 This also helps to drive our content development into the areas that are most underserved, and least understood.